Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/09/working-with-public-coronavirus-data.md

     - Other
 tags:
     - Data
+description: Analyzes reliability of reported UK Coronavirus cases vs hospital admissions to build a more accurate predictive model of the pandemic's spread.
 ---

 The UK Government provides public datasets that can be used by the media or the public.
 One such dataset contains [information collected for the Coronavirus pandemic](https://coronavirus.data.gov.uk/) and its impact on people living and working in the UK.
 The problem with this dataset, though, is that we weren’t able to record the data until *after* the pandemic had got into full swing.
 Some examples of factors that defeat those trying to understand the data are below…